-PHP's Defined Forest Area (DFA) is located in the seven eastern counties of Nova Scotia.
-The geographic extent of the DFA is shown in Figure 1.
-The company manages approximately 520,000 hectares of Crown lands through a license agreement with the provincial government within the DFA.
+Port Hawkesbury Paper's (PHP) Defined Forest Area (DFA) is in the seven eastern counties of Nova Scotia.
+The geographic extent of the DFA is shown below.
+The company manages approximately 520,000 hectares of Crown land through a license agreement with the provincial government within the DFA.

-In addition to acquiring wood from PHP company managed lands, the company harvests wood from private woodland owners through short-term stumpage leases.
+In addition to acquiring wood from PHP Crown license lands, the company harvests wood from private woodland owners through short-term stumpage leases.
 Private wood is also procured from private suppliers that operate on private woodlands located in central and eastern Nova Scotia.
-Private wood is purchased at roadside and the company provides competitive pricing.
-In addition, the company provides silviculture services and training in sustainable forest management practices to encourage good stewardship practices.

 The public use of Crown lands for First Nations, recreation, accessibility, hunting and fishing, to name a few, illustrates the wide variety of values held by the general public.
-Tourism plays an important role in the regional economy; as a result, unique challenges in meeting the needs of all stakeholders must be assessed and managed appropriately.
-The Nova Scotia Department of Natural Resources & Renewables (NSDNRR) has implemented an integrated resource management (IRM) land use approach for the management of Crown lands.
+The implementation of a monitoring program provides an opportunity for PHP to assess its actions on these multiple values to ensure the needs of all natural environments and stakeholders are managed appropriately.